JordanOsterberg/PotatoAPI/README.md

-Offical API for Skinlesspotato's development
+Update (8/5/2017):

+    New method for clearing chat